 Any surgery holds the risk of complications that may delay healing and your return to normal life.
 Please let the surgeon know of any travel plans, important commitments already scheduled or planned, or time demands that are important to you, so that appropriate timing of surgery can occur.
 There are no guarantees that you will be able to resume all activities in the desired time frame.
-Allow at least 10-14 days
+Allow at least 10-14 days after surgery before traveling via airplane.
+Medications may be required should you have a long flight/trip to prevent DVT/PE in the immediate postoperative period.

-Page 5 of 10 \\\\\\Patient Initials ©2016 American Society of Plastic Surgeons® This form is for reference purposes only.
+Page 6 of 11 Patient Initials ©2016 American Society of Plastic Surgeons® This form is for reference purposes only.
 It is a general guideline and not a statement of standard of care.
-Rather, this form should be edited and amended to reflect policy requirements of your practice site(s), CMS, and Joint Commission requirements, if applicable, and legal requirements of your individual states.
+Rather, this form should be edited and amended to reflect policy requirements of your practice site(s), CMS and Joint Commission requirements, if applicable, and legal requirements of your individual states.
 The ASPS does not certify that this form, or any modified version of this form, meets the requirements to obtain informed consent for this particular procedure in the jurisdiction of your practice.